Back Tax Relief

 What is Back Tax Relief?

-Relief from unpaid back tax comes in many shapes and sizes: Offers in Compromise, Installment Agreements, Partial Payment Installment Agreements, Currently Not Collectible Status, Penalty Abatements, Innocent Spouse Relief, Tax Lien Avoidance or Withdrawal, Prevention or Postponement of Enforced Collections, and Releases of Levy, to name a few.
+Back tax relief from unpaid taxes come in many shapes and sizes: Offers in Compromise, Installment Agreements, Partial Payment Installment Agreements, Currently Not Collectible Status, Penalty Abatements, Innocent Spouse Relief, Tax Lien Avoidance or Withdrawal, Prevention or Postponement of Enforced Collections, and Releases of Levy, to name a few.
 If you or your business are in collections with the IRS or a state taxing authority, it is absolutely critical that you not only determine which type of back tax relief strategy best suits your specific needs, but that you give yourself the very best chance of actually implementing that strategy.

 There is much at stake.
 The wrong choice could result in repaying thousands or tens of thousands of dollars more than you would have repaid had you selected and implemented a back tax relief strategy that was a better match for your unique circumstances.
 Individuals making the wrong choice could face wage garnishments, the seizure of assets (e.g. bank accounts, real estate, and retirement accounts), and serious difficulties meeting basic living expenses such as keeping a roof over your head and food on your table.
 The wrong choice for a business could result in bank levies, accounts receivable levies, merchant card account Levies, an inability to meet payroll and other necessary business expenses and, in severe cases, the demise of the business.